-State and local elected officials joined San Diego Gas & Electric (SDG&E) today to dedicate the first major high-voltage underground electric transmission line in San Diego's history.
+State and local elected officials joined San Diego Gas & Electric (SDG&E) on July 20 to dedicate the first major high-voltage underground electric transmission line in San Diego’s history.

 “The Otay-Metro Powerloop is an innovative solution to the problem of transporting energy within a growing region where overhead power lines are not always feasible or desirable,” said Debra L. Reed, president and chief executive officer of SDG&E. “This project melds new technology with sound environmental principles to deliver safe and reliable power to the region.”

 The 52-mile Otay-Metro Powerloop includes two new 230 kV electric lines, which will carry reliable and affordable electricity within San Diego for the next several decades.
 The project was prompted, in part, by the increase in new power plants built in San Diego County, including one in Escondido last year and another scheduled to come online in Otay Mesa in 2009.